thaihv/smartcity-platform/README.md

  1. Microservices using Sping Cloud for Discovery and Registrer
     * Sring Cloud Gateway
     * Netflix Eureka
  1. Keycloak security framework for securing identity,Single Sign On for Users, Devices, Applications and Services.
-It is used to secure all our microservices
+It is used to secure all microservices
  1. A UI microservice to illustrate consuming APIs from above microservices.
 It is an angular application wrapped by spring boot to make it as a Euraka client.
 It uses javascript libraries
     * Angular 12
     * keycloak-js